ravib27/prime-number-service/README.md

 Example:

-The REST call would look something like http://your.host.com/primes/10 and should return JSON content:
+The REST call would look something like http://localhost:8080/primes/10 and would return JSON content:

 {